railwayapp/docs/src/pages/develop/cli.md

 **Windows (via Scoop)**

-*This should be used incase the npm method doesn't work for you.*
+Use this method if you prefer to interact with Railway using a native Windows binary.

-**Note:** you might need to run this command in an administrative PowerShell instance to make Scoop work.
+This commnd below requires an administrative powershell instance.

 ```ps1
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser